 - “A diamond is forever.”
-De Beers developed their USP in 1948 and it clearly establishes their brand as timeless.
+De Beers developed its USP in 1948, and it clearly establishes its brand as timeless.

 - “We have the right fit.”
 Women have virtually unlimited options for buying undergarments but often grapple with sizing.
 This declarative and credible statement from Third Love simply confirms why the search for the perfect bra should start at their company.

 - “The easiest way to make a podcast.”
 Technology companies often grapple with creating their USPs, focusing on features and functionality rather than customer value.
 This simple, declarative, and powerful statement from Anchor removes whatever barriers the shopper might have.